 The following FAQ entries may contain spoilers.
 Only the biggest ones (if any) will be covered with spoiler tags.
-Spoiler tags have been used sparingly in order to make the page more readable.
+Spoiler tags are used sparingly in order to make the page more readable.

 For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs, and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
 The Parents Guide for Get Him to the Greek can be found here.

-No. Get Him to the Greek is sequel to the film Forgetting Sarah Marshall (2008), both of which were directed by English-American director Nicholas Stoller, who also co-wrote the screenplay for Get Him to the Greek.
+Get Him to the Greek is sequel to the film Forgetting Sarah Marshall (2008), both of which were directed by English-American director Nicholas Stoller, who also co-wrote the screenplay for Get Him to the Greek.

-No he is not.
+No, he is not.
 Hill's character in Forgetting Sarah Marshall was named Matthew.
 In Get Him to the Greek, his character's name is Aaron Green.
 Visually, the main difference between Aaron and Matthew, asides from the obvious wardrobe differences, is the new character's shorter hair, which can be viewed here.